Our writers

 Chris van Wyk

 Chris was born in Chris Hani Baragwanath Hospital, Soweto in 1957.
-He was educated at Riverlea High School in Riverlea, Johannesburg, where he still lives.
-He writes children’s books, novels and poetry.
+He was educated at Riverlea High School in Riverlea, Johannesburg, where he continued to live.
+There he wrote children’s books, novels and poetry.
+He became one of South Africa’s most well-loved writers, and often visited schools to talk to children about the importance of learning to read and write.
+Chris died in October 2014.

 Trevor Waller